Bootstrap FreeKB - Python (Scripting) - Date and Time

 Following are commonly used options.

-The pytz (Python Time Zone) module can be used to include time zone.
+The pytz (Python Time Zone) module can be used if you need to set a specific timezone.
 You will probably need to use pip to install pytz.

 pip install pytz